• Skip to primary navigation

 Smoked Gouda Grits

 • Bring the chicken broth to a boil in a saucepan over high heat.
 Slowly add grits to boiling chicken broth, stirring constantly.
 Reduce heat to low; simmer uncovered until the grits are tender and thick, about 30 minutes, stirring occasionally.
-Add butter and shredded cheese; stir until cheese is melted and grits are creamy and smooth.
+Add butter and shredded cheese; stir until the cheese is melted and the grits are creamy and smooth.
 Yield: 6 servings.

 1. I use Emeril's Essence for the Creole Seasoning.